lichess-org/lila/ui/voice/@build/README.md

     - as a local file either absolute or relative to the @build/crowdv directory
     - as a https url
     - otherwise, downloaded from https://raw.githubusercontent.com/schlawg/crowdv/master/*

-  {out} is the output filename (minus language code and extension) relative to @build for the
-    generated grammar typescript
 ```

 # some terminology: